Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 - Highlight the uniqueness of your organization’s approach in your messaging and communications.
 Make it clear why the approach is effective and different from other solutions.

-- Find a place in your audience personas for the Innovators if they don’t exist.
+- Make space in your brand’s audience profiles for the Innovators if they don’t already exist.
 Remember that there’s always an exchange of value between an organization and its audiences.
-Figure out how they can help you grow.
+Figure out how they can help you grow and what you have to offer them.

 Early Adopters